travelgateX/documentation-site/content/hotelx/resources/frequently-asked-questions.md

 - Apply the exchange rates using a pluggin (this pluggin contains the exchange rates previously loaded by you)
 - Don´t apply any exchange rate and you will receive the supplier´s currency.

+### How is the response time of the different providers managed in the aggregator mode?
+HotelX will return information from all the suppliers at the same time, once all the responses have been obtained by them.
+The requests that have timed out, will be signaled by a warning in the response.

+### In aggregator mode is it possible to set a time out for each provider?
+No, the time out will be applied to all providers, using the parameter setting: timeout